NVISOsecurity/ee-outliers/README.md

 ## Contact

 You can reach out to the developers of ee-outliers by creating an issue in github.
-For any other communication, you can reach out by sending us an e-mail at research@nviso.be.
+For any other communication, you can reach out by sending us an e-mail at [research@nviso.be](mailto:research@nviso.be).

 Thank you for using ee-outliers and we look forward to your feedback! 🐀

 ## Acknowledgements
+ee-outliers is developed by NVISO Labs (https://blog.nviso.be - https://twitter.com/NVISO_Labs)

 We are grateful for the support received by [INNOVIRIS](https://innoviris.brussels/) and the Brussels region in funding our Research & Development activities.

 <p align="right"><a href="documentation/INSTALL.md">Getting started &#8594;</a></p>